-RFKHS will continue to purchase supplementary instructional, social-emotional education, and behavioral intervention materials and equipment to attain student goals.
-In adherence with California Department of Public Health COVID-19 guidance and CARES Act and CRRSA provisions:
+RFKHS will continue to purchase supplementary instructional, social-emotional education, and behavioral intervention materials and equipment to to improve chronic absenteeism and graduation rates for the unduplicated pupil population.

 - a.
 Purchase protective equipment (gloves, masks, face shields, no touch thermometers, disposable coveralls and aprons, etc.) and sanitizing supplies and equipment to meet the needs of students and teachers and reduce the spread of disease. - b.
-Purchase the necessary equipment (backpack sprayers, foggers, and blowers) to clean and sanitize classrooms after each student use.
+Purchase the necessary equipment (backpack sprayers, foggers, and blowers) to clean and sanitize classrooms after each student use. - c.
+Purchase COVID test kits for students and staff.